Meet Our GLSHF Board

+Gibson earned a Bachelor of Arts from the University of Nebraska Omaha and a Master of Public Administration from Bellevue University.
 She and her husband Robert Gibson live in Lee’s Summit, Missouri.

 Jane Griffin RPh, Board Member

 Prior to Cerner, Griffin was a Director for Regulatory/Clinical Consultants, Inc., a clinical research organization supporting pharmaceutical, biotechnology and medical device companies.
 She also spent several years in independent pharmacy practice.
 She received her pharmacy degree from the University of Missouri. and has served on the Dean’s Advisory Council for the School of Pharmacy.

-Patrick Kueny, Board Member
+Eric Jones, Board Member

 Daniel D. Rexroth, Board Member

-Jeanne Willerth, Board Member
+Jeanné Willerth, Board Member

-Jeanné Willerth has lived in Lee’s Summit 27 years and is a past chair of the board.
+Jeanné Willerth has lived in Lee’s Summit for 30 years and is a past chair of the board.
 She helped the Foundation transition from an organization representing just one local hospital to the community-wide health care foundation it is today.
 She was the Executive Director of the Southwestern Bell Telecommunity Center and was a member of the Computer Science faculty at Longview College.
 Jeanné is a past chair of the program “Leadership Lee’s Summit”, and was a charter member of the Lee’s Summit Sunrise Rotary club.
 She was on the Lee’s Summit Board of Aeronautical Commissioners for over 20 years and volunteers for many flight organizations such as Angel Flight and Challenge Air.

 She currently has an aviation training business providing consulting, pilot services and flight instruction.
 Jeanné travels around the country speaking on various topics to pilots.
 She also re-certifies flight instructors for the FAA through the largest pilot organization in the world, Aircraft Owners and Pilots